Evangelion: 3.0+1.0 Thrice Upon a Time: Release

 On July 6, 2019, Khara screened the first ten minutes of the film on Japan Expo in Paris, Anime Expo in Los Angeles and CCG Expo 2019 in Shanghai.
 The film was originally scheduled for release on June 27, 2020.

 In April 2020, it was announced that the film had been removed from the schedule due to concerns regarding the COVID-19 pandemic, and the film was later rescheduled for release on January 23, 2021.
 The theatrical release poster was revealed shortly afterwards with the tagline "Bye-bye, all of EVANGELION.", indicating that this would likely be Anno's final Evangelion-related project.
 Anno released a statement via Studio Khara's Twitter in October apologizing for the delay while confirming the film was near completion.
 Khara suggested the run time of the finished film could be over two hours, with the "D-part" clocking in at 41 minutes.
 They also reported that as of October 2 the film was undergoing a "rush check", a final check of the animation before editing.
 On January 14, 2021, the film was removed from the release calendar again.
-On February 16, 2021, it was reported that the film would be 154 minutes long, making it the longest film in the Rebuild tetralogy and one of the longest animated feature films ever, behind the films In This Corner (and Other Corners) of the World, Final Yamato, The Disappearance of Haruhi Suzumiya, and Revival of Evangelion.
+On February 16, 2021, it was reported that the film would be 154 minutes long, making it the longest film in the Rebuild tetralogy and one of the longest animated feature films ever.

 On February 26, Hikaru Utada's staff account on Twitter reported that the film's feature song "One Last Kiss" would be released on March 8, 2021, with a link to their website with more information confirming a new release date for the film of March 8, 2021.
 This was also confirmed on Studio Khara's website, along with a runtime of 155 minutes.
+A day before the first screenings, fans managed to hack into a closed caption app intended for visual and hearing impaired audiences, extracting the full subtitle and audio tracks, which prompted further attention.